 Read Dr John Kastrissios’ bio

-Dr John Kastrissios is a General Practitioner principal in a group general practice.
-Dr Kastrissios is a graduate of the Australian Institute of Company Directors with skills and experience in effective governance, health policy development and clinical leadership.
-Dr Kastrissios is a Board Director of the Metro South Hospital and Health Service.
+Dr Kastrissios is a General Practitioner principal in a group general practice.
+Dr Kastrissios is a Graduate of the Australian Institute of Company Directors with skills and experience in effective governance, health policy development and clinical leadership.
+Dr Kastrissios is a former Board Member with Metro South Hospital and Health Service.